ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave/README.md

 ## Changelog

 ### 2.0.0
 * (cburghardt) Added ldconfig to installation and upgraded openzwave.
 Fixes #99.
-Please run the permission fixer first.
+If this causes issues, please run the ioBroker fixer first!

 ### 1.7.2
 * (cburghardt) Fixed a crash